Building Meaning

 The Oxford Companion to Architecture is a new A-Z reference book on a popular and much-debated subject.
 It covers all aspects of architecture, from architects, building types, and movements and styles to materials, aspects of design, and definitions.

-Call Number: REF NA31 .O94 2009
+Call Number: NA31 .O94 2009

 The Phaidon Atlas of 21st Century World Architecture